Nisha Sharma dowry case: Groom's version

 The groom's family has an entirely different version.
 There was absolutely no dispute or talk regarding dowry.
-In Indian weddings, the groom mounts a white horse and goes in a ceremonial procession to the wedding venue.
-The horse is mounted only a short distance from the wedding venue, for obvious practical reasons, and the procession travels only a few hundred yards.
+As part of some Indian weddings, the groom mounts a white horse and goes in a ceremonial procession to the wedding venue.
 When the Dalal family arrived at the place where the horse was to be mounted, there was nobody from the bride's family to welcome them.
 After waiting for some time, the Dalals sent a relative to the wedding venue to find out the reason for the delay.
 The relative found that there was some commotion at the wedding venue, but he was told that everything is OK and that he should return to the groom and wait for a few minutes.
 As he was returning, he was followed and overtaken by an agitated man who then accompanied him.
 There, the agitated man introduced himself as Navneet Rai and made a shocking disclosure.
 He informed the Dalal family that he was the husband of Nisha Sharma, and that they had been in love with each other for a long time.
 Just as he had finished talking, Nisha's father and a few other relatives arrived at the scene.
 The groom was one who called police when Sharma's father assaulted the groom's mother.
 They claimed that the wedding was disrupted by Navneet Rai, not by them.
 Rai had allegedly arrived at the venue with some of his friends and told the groom's mother that Nisha was already married to him.
 Following this, Sharma's father had allegedly assaulted the groom's mother with a sandal and bit her.
 Sharma's father denied the allegation saying that he had a video recording to prove his statements.

 The procession was sent back.
 The groom and several members of his family were arrested from their residence in Vikaspuri the next day and police began searching for other absconding relatives.
 The groom's mother, Vidya Dalal, was arrested on 15 May.

 Soon thereafter, Navneet Rai, a classmate of Sharma, came forward claiming to be in a relationship with her for 5 years and having married her secretly.
 Nisha's father said that Rai was simply maligning their name.
 He said that Nisha was initially interested in marrying Rai, but he had opposed the marriage as Rai was unemployed and was seeking to live off their money.
 He also said that after rejection Rai has misbehaved with Nisha and Nisha had written a complaint to the college which resulted in the expulsion of Rai.